-Judy and Jim Robertson both were born and raised in Pittsburgh.
+Judy and Jim Robertson (Founder Manager) were both born and raised in Pittsburgh.
 Jim was an Engineer and Judy a Social Worker; both are now retired.
 Early in their marriage they lived in South Africa and Belgium.
 Jim later spent seventeen years commuting to China.
 Both enjoy traveling and paddling.
 They paddle outrigger canoes and have paddled in Europe and the South Pacific.
 They were members of the Pittsburgh Paddlefish Dragon boat team for 13 years.
 They are looking forward to being part of the intentional community and the opportunities for socialization and being active physically and intellectually with projects including helping with the chickens, gardening and more.
 They have four grown children all living with their families in states throughout the country.

 Becky Lubold is a retired environmental educator who has worked with many conservation and community groups throughout her career.
 She now focuses on education and activism related to climate change and local/regional food systems.